phylo-lab-usc/CloseRead_ig-assembly-eval/README.md

 - `--species`: Comma-separated list of species (e.g., `species1,species2`).
 - `--home`: Path to the home directory.
 - `--haploid`: `True` for consensus assembly or `False` for phased assembly.
-- `--fastqdir`: Path to the FASTQ directory.
+- `--fastqdir`: Name of FASTQ directory.
-- `--closeread`: Path to the CloseRead directory.
 - Either:
   - `--igdetective_home`: Path to the IgDetective directory, **or**
   - `--customIG`: Path to the DIRECTORY containing `${species_name}.customIG.txt` (NOT path directly to the file).